meker12/commerce-channels.en/help/channel-manager/manage-listings.md

 ## Publish products to Walmart

 You can create product offers on the Walmart Marketplace using product matching or by manually uploading product listings for new products.
-For instructions, see [Publish Listings to Walmart Marketplace](publish-listings-to-marketplace.md) as described in the following topics:

-* **[Match products on Walmart](publish-listings-to-marketplace.md)**–Publish product listings from your channel to [!DNL Walmart Marketplace] by updating existing listings selling the same product.
+* **[Match products on Walmart](publish-listings-to-marketplace.md)**—Publish product listings from your channel to [!DNL Walmart Marketplace] by updating existing listings selling the same product.
 Match criteria are determined by the [attribute-mapping configuration](map-catalog-attributes.md) for your channel.

-* **[Manually upload new listings](publish-listings-to-marketplace.md#upload-new-product-listings)-**–For products that do not match an existing listing on Walmart Marketplace, use a Walmart product category Excel template to bulk upload product listings.
+* **[Manually upload new listings](publish-listings-to-marketplace.md#upload-new-product-listings)**—For products that do not match an existing listing on Walmart Marketplace, use a Walmart product category Excel template to bulk upload product listings.

 ## Listing Controls and Column Descriptions